 “It worked!”
 Sairek almost laughed with a sigh of relief.

 “‘K-Kay… Bringing her... down…” Cyial huffed, slowly beginning to pull his arms back down towards himself.
-Nayleen saved him some trouble by volunteeringly jumping off when she was about halfway down, causing Cyial to sigh in relief and release the energy.
-He groaned, slowly sitting up, wiping the sweat off his face with his arms.
+Nayleen saved him some trouble by volunteering to jump off when she was about halfway down, causing Cyial to sigh in relief and release the energy.
+He groaned laying there with his chest rising and falling with labored breathing before eventually slowly sitting up, wiping the sweat off his face with his arms.
+Sairek couldn't help but notice that his face looked a bit pale.

 When Nayleen landed, she moved to help Cyial stand back up on his two feet and dust him off.
 “You did fantastic Cyial.
 Great job.
 Nice thinking to save Varhi earlier, too.”